New Van: Electrical System

 Deployable Solar

-It’s a great way to get some extra charge to our batteries while we’re stationary.
-Having the ability to angle panels toward the sun makes a big difference, especially in the winter when the sun is low and the days are shorter.
-This deployable solar kit is super easy to set up, and it’s plug-and-play with its own built-in Voyager charge controller and alligator clips to connect to the battery system.
+Having the option to put out some extra solar panels is a great way to get extra power to our batteries while we’re stationary.
+Also, having the ability to angle panels toward the sun makes a big impact especially in the winter when the sun is low and the days are shorter.

 Alternator Charging